SHAREHOLDER ALERT: Levi & Korsinsky Notifies Biontech SE(BNTX) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- PR Newswire) NEW YORK, Feb.
-6, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in BioNTech SE ("BioNTech" or the "Company") (NASDAQ: BNTX ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+08, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in BioNTech SE ("BioNTech" or the "Company") (NASDAQ: BNTX) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of BioNTech investors who were adversely affected by alleged securities fraud between March 30, 2022 and October 13, 2023.
 Follow the link below to get more information and be contacted by a member of our team: